-(ii) Accessory uses
+(c) Permitted uses.

-- a) The sales of used vehicles operated by the same franchise dealership or automaker operating the primary use. - 1) Used vehicle inventory on the site shall be limited to no more than 30 percent of the total new vehicle inventory on the same site. - 2) Outdoor display of used vehicles is allowed provided that all administrative functions are at all times conducted within an enclosed building. - b) Vehicle service shop for maintenance and repair. - c) Car wash. - 1) The car wash shall only be used to clean the dealership's vehicle inventory and/or to clean vehicles receiving maintenance or repair services. - 2) The car wash shall not be made available for public use. - d) Electric vehicle charging station. - e) Vehicle rental services shall only to be made available to customers utilizing services offered by the dealership.

-(iii) Temporary uses.

-- a) Filming. - 1) Filming or filmmaking on any lot or premises shall be limited to advertisement purposes promoting the dealership on the site. - 2) Filming shall only be allowed on a lot or property occupied with a new vehicle dealership with an active business license. - 3) Filming shall comply with the provisions of Article 6, Division 8 (Film Permit).
+- (1) Permitted uses on any lot or premises within the auto plaza overlay zone shall be limited to the following: - (i) The sales of new vehicles with outdoor display is allowed provided that all administrative functions are at all times conducted within an enclosed building. - a) The sales of new vehicles with outdoor display is allowed provided that all administrative functions are at all times conducted within an enclosed building. - (ii) Accessory uses - The sales of used vehicles operated by the same franchise dealership or automaker operating the primary use. - 1) Used vehicle inventory on the site shall be limited to no more than 30 percent of the total new vehicle inventory on the same site. - 2) Outdoor display of used vehicles is allowed provided that all administrative functions are at all times conducted within an enclosed building. - b) Vehicle service shop for maintenance and repair. - c) Car wash. - The car wash shall only be used to clean the dealership's dealership's vehicle inventory and/or to clean vehicles receiving maintenance or repair services. - 2) The car wash shall not be made available for public use. - d) Electric vehicle charging station. - e) Vehicle rental services shall only to be made available to customers utilizing services offered by the dealership. - (iii) Temporary uses. - a) Filming. - 1) Filming or filmmaking on any lot or premises shall be limited to advertisement purposes promoting the dealership on the site.

-(d) Security lighting requirement

-All properties located within the auto plaza overlay zone shall have all its parking lot/vehicle display light standards/poles brightly lit from sunset until 9:00 p.m.
-Parking lot/vehicle display light standards/poles shall automatically be switched to dimmer lighting between 9:00 p.m. and sunrise.
+- 2) Filming shall only be allowed on a lot or property occupied with a new vehicle dealership with an active business license. - 3) Filming shall comply with the provisions of Article 6, Division 8 (Film Permit). - (d) Security lighting requirement_All properties located within the auto plaza overlay zone shall have all its parking lot/vehicle display light standards/poles brightly lit from sunset until 9:00 p.m.
+Parking lot/vehicle display light standards/poles shall automatically be switched to dimmer lighting between 9:00 p.m. and sunrise. - (e) Development Standards.
+Any proposed development and/or construction within the auto plaza overlay zone shall comply with all applicable standards the development standards set forth in Article 2, Division 2.

-(e) Development Standards

-Any proposed development and/or construction within the auto plaza overlay zone shall comply with the development standards set forth in Article 2, Division 2, sections 26-52 and 22-53.
 The provisions set forth in this division 26-61 (Auto Plaza Overlay) shall prevail if any conflicting standards exist.

+Any proposed development and/or construction within the auto plaza overlay zone shall comply with the development standards set forth in Article 2, Division 2, sections 26 52 and 22 53.
+The provisions set forth in this division 26 61 (Auto Plaza Overlay) shall prevail if any conflicting standards exist.

-26-62 Animal Keeping Overlay Zone [Source: 26-749 .110 - 26-749.150]
+26-6126-62 Animal Keeping Overlay Zone [Source: 26 749 .110 - 26 749.150]

-(a) Purpose

-The animal keeping overlay zone consists of properties on the north side of Vanderhoof Drive, including Tract 12292, Lots 18 through 27 (addresses 2633, 2641, 2653, 2707, 2715, 2727, 2743, 2755, 2769, and 2807 Vanderhoof Drive).
+(a) Purpose_The animal keeping overlay zone consists of properties on the north side of Vanderhoof Drive, including Tract 12292, Lots 18 through 27 (addresses 2633, 2641, 2653, 2707, 2715, 2727, 2743, 2755, 2769, and 2807 Vanderhoof Drive).